NexwayGroup/TranslationWidget/README.md

 More working examples can be found in **/plugin** folder. see *index.html* source to check some possibilities.

-If you have node.js installed on your machine, run: ```grunt serve``` in terminal or console to test plugin behaviour.
+If you have node.js installed on your machine, run: ```grunt serve``` in terminal or console to test the plugin behaviour.

 File input (beta) <a name="File"></a>
 --------------

-Instead of using html's text input you can use file input to translate files and sending them to the server.
-However, file handling is in beta so may not working correctly.
-Also some of widget functionality may or may not be compatible with this type of input.
+You can use file inputs to translate files and sending them to the server.

+**We haven't tested yet much this feature, expect some glitches!
+DO not hesitate to file issues if you meet any unexpected behaviour.**

 License<a name="License"></a>